 Q: Is it okay to have the same password for every account so it is easy to remember?

 This is not a good idea; easy is rarely secure.
-If your password for one account is compromised, an attacker will likely try your password on different platforms to see what sticks.
+If your password for one account is compromised, an attacker will likely try your password on different platforms to see what works.

 Q: If I need a different password for different accounts, what is a safe way to store them so I do not forget?